sercrod/sercrod/docs/reference/world.md

 ## `$parent` across worlds

-- During `*let` evaluation, `$parent` refers to the nearest ancestor host that the implementation recognizes as a Nablla host.
+- During `*let` evaluation, `$parent` refers to the nearest ancestor host that the implementation recognizes as a Sercrod host.
 - If the ancestor belongs to a different world that is not recognized as the same implementation, `$parent` is not linked.
-- If multiple tags are registered to the same Nablla implementation, `$parent` resolution can traverse them as a single lineage.
+- If multiple tags are registered to the same Sercrod implementation, `$parent` resolution can traverse them as a single lineage.

 ## Scheduler independence